gocd/www.go.cd/_posts/2014-02-25-go-is-now-open-source.markdown

 ###Is ThoughtWorks still working on Go?

 * **Yes!** The current Go development team at [ThoughtWorks](http://www.thoughtworks.com) is definitely still working to enhance the product as well as help others who may wish to particpate in the new open source program.
 * **ThoughtWorks still provides professional help** There's still a 20+ year old global company providing support to organizations who desire a commercial channel.
-You can learn more about their offerings at http://www.thoughtworks.com/
+You can learn more about their offerings on [http://www.thoughtworks.com/products/go-continuous-delivery/](ThoughtWorks' website)

 ###How will the project be run?